FabienDupontPro/fab-production/docs/from-junior-to-senior.md

 While experience matters, here's how to learn faster:

-**1. Steal others' experience**

-Ask teammates about their past mistakes.
+- **Steal others' experience**: Ask teammates about their past mistakes.
 Join online producer groups where people share war stories.
 Benjamin Carcich's Building Better Games Discord has great discussions.

-**2. Read game postmortems**

-Someone has made your future mistakes already.
+- **Read game postmortems**: Someone has made your future mistakes already.
 Game Developer has tons of postmortems showing what went right and wrong on real projects.

-**3. Get a mentor**

-Find a seasoned producer who can show you the ropes, walk through tricky situations, and share shortcuts they learned the hard way.
+- **Get a mentor**: Find a seasoned producer who can show you the ropes, walk through tricky situations, and share shortcuts they learned the hard way.

 ## Better Goals